sr55/BrakeBench/README.md

 * Place your source files in a folder called "sources" in the same directory as the BrakeBench Executable.

+* Place a copy of HandBrakeCLI into the in the same directory as the BrakeBench Executable.

 * Execute BrakeBench from the command line:
   * On Windows:  BrakeBench <TaskId>
   * On Linux:    ./BrakeBench <TaskId>